 That's exactly what FME has done over the last ten years.
 One of the world's largest creators, producers and distributors of entertainment, FME has delivered award-winning programming that includes "American Idol" and "The X Factor."

 Now the company is focused on a new category: kids and family.
 Founded in 2009, the FME children's and family entertainment division has developed original shows that are about to hit TV screens worldwide.

 "As part of our business plan and strategy, we have consciously gone out to cover the four major sectors of children's and family entertainment: kids' comedy, boys' action-adventure, preschool and tween," says Sander Schwartz, executive vice president of children's programming and family entertainment at FME.
 "We intentionally come to market with a balanced portfolio.
-To be the leading supplier of kids' content, we must hit every segment of the market.
-We have been working diligently to find the best show in each sector."
+To be the leading supplier of kids' content,

 The first season of FME children's programming is rolling out this year, and the properties that have been chosen to represent each category are impressive.

 In kids' comedy, FME is presenting two unique shows.
 Schwartz considers the brand new show "Strange Hill High" FME's strongest entry in the comedic genre.
 The stop-motion, CG-animated puppet comedy for children aged 6-11 is co-produced by FME, CBBC and Chapman Entertainment, in association with Factory Transmedia.

 The half-hour comedy follows a team of three students who investigate all of the bizarre and other worldly mysteries that happen at Strange Hill High, an all but forgotten inner-city school.
 Creative talents associated with the show include U.K. puppet makers Mackinnon & Saunders and lead writer Josh Weinstein from "The Simpsons" and "Futurama."

 "The licensing potential for this show is particularly strong," says Schwartz.